Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Pricing– Free with an unlimited number of users and channels

-— PRO $2.49 per user per month (billed monthly) or $2.49 (billed annually)
+– Pro: $2.49 per user per month (billed annually)

-— BUSINESS $4.99 per user per month (billed monthly) or $3.99 per user per month (billed annually)
+– Business: $3.99 per user per month (billed annually)

-— ENTERPRISE $7.99 per user per month (billed monthly) or $6.99 per user per month (billed annually)
+– Enterprise: $6.99 per user per month (billed annually)

 – Home (free but users can’t make channels or threads)

-— Microsoft Teams Premium add-on $10 per user per month (billed annually)
+– Microsoft Teams Premium add-on: $10 per user per month (billed annually)

 Communication– Channels and threads